crrrowz/WindowsPowerShell/README/READMEAR.md

     Write-Host "PSReadLine history file set to $historyFile" }

-# تعيين ملف السجل عند بدء الجلسة
+# Set the log file when the session starts
 Set-HistoryPathForCurrentLocation

-# إعادة تعيين ملف السجل تلقائيًا عند تغيير المجلد (يتطلب PowerShell 7+)
+# Automatically reset the history file when the location changes (requires PowerShell 7+)
 if ($PSVersionTable.PSVersion.Major -ge 7) {
     Register-EngineEvent PowerShell.OnLocationChanged -Action {
         Set-HistoryPathForCurrentLocation